walterogozaly/city-jobs/README.md

 # City Jobs (Front End)

 An interactive look at job postings by city and job title.
 The project was created using the create-react-app CLI.
-The app is meant to work in conjunction with a server found here.
-The live version of City Jobs can be found here.
+The app is meant to work in conjunction with a server found **here**.
+The live version of City Jobs can be found **here**.

 #### Table of Contents
 - Description